Kuanhao-Chao/splam/docs/source/content/how_to_page.rst

         3. If you are none of the above cases, then you can still run Splam with :code:`cpu`` mode.

-    You can check `Pytorch website <https://pytorch.org/docs/stable/tensor_attributes.html#torch.device>`_ for more explanation about the :code:`device` parameter.
+    You can check out the `Pytorch website <https://pytorch.org/docs/stable/tensor_attributes.html#torch.device>`_ for more explanation about the :code:`device` parameter.

 |